 A Brief Introduction to Content Delivery Network(CDN)

 Content Delivery Network (CDN) is a system of distributed networks that deliver pages and other web content to a user, based on the geographic location of the requesting user.
-The closer the Content Delivery Network (CDN) server is to the user geographically, as a result, the faster the content will be delivered to the requesting user.

 Content Delivery Network (CDN) consists of two components:-

-• First, Origin Server- where the content to be distributed over the internet is stored originally.
+• First, Origin Server – where the content to be distributed over the internet is stored originally.

 • And, Cache Server- where the content is duplicated.

-How CDN Works?
+How does CDN work?

-Network (Server) which is nearest to the visitor’s website will respond to the request of the visitor.
 After that, it copies the pages of a website to a network of servers and disperses them across different geographical locations, caching the content of the page.

 Benefits of Using CDN:-